quantsummaries/rateslibmini/README.md

 # rateslibmini
-A trimmed down version of Darbyshire's rateslib
+A trimmed down version of Darbyshire's rateslib (https://github.com/attack68/rateslib) for self-study.